 It is possible to add a special storage container so the hose just slides into it, but because my utility compartment could fit the entire hose, I didn’t bother adding the container.

-Some new RVs come with the Waste Master system already installed, and it has even more bells and whistles.
+Some new RVs come with the Drain Master system already installed, and it has even more bells and whistles.
 Once the nozzle is removed from the campground’s sewer connection, simply pushing a button retracts the hose into a storage compartment.
 Users pull out the hose by the nozzle handle and drop it into the campground connection, then push a button to retract the hose into its storage compartment.

 Dumping waste tanks could not be easier.

+The retrofit Drain Master equipment costs under $500 for the 20-foot hose, nozzle, two electronic gate controls and some additional connectors.
 It can be installed by a technician within two hours.
 In fact, capable do-it-yourselfers could complete the job without needing a technician to do the install.